Algebraic Surfaces in Positive Characteristic: Enriques--Kodaira classification

 For a surface with $\kappa(S)\geq1$ one studies the {\em Iitaka-fibration}

 By the theorem of Zariski--Mumford just mentioned, the right hand side is a projective variety of dimension $\kappa(S)$.

 \begin{Theorem} Let $S$ be a minimal surface with $\kappa(S)=1$.
-Then (the Stein factorization of) the Iitaka fibration is a morphism, which is a relatively minimal elliptic or quasi-elliptic fibration. \end{Theorem}
+Then, (the Stein factorization of) the Iitaka fibration is a morphism, which is a relatively minimal elliptic or quasi-elliptic fibration. \end{Theorem}

-If $\kappa(S)=1$ and $p\neq2,3$ then the elliptic fibration is unique, $|mK_S|$ for $m\geq14$ defines this elliptic fibration, and $14$ is the optimal bound \cite{ku}.
-The main difficulties solved by this paper come from the existence of wild fibers.
-We note that this bound $m\geq14$ is better than Iitaka's bound $m\geq86$ over the complex numbers, since over the complex numbers also analytic surfaces that are not algebraic have to be taken into account.
+If $\kappa(S)=1$ and $p\neq2,3$, then the fibration is elliptic and unique, $|mK_S|$ for $m\geq14$ defines this fibration, and $14$ is the optimal bound \cite{ku}.
+The main difficulties dealt with by Katsura and Ueno \cite{ku} are related to wild fibers.
+We note that their bound $m\geq14$ is better than Iitaka's bound $m\geq86$ over the complex numbers, since over the complex numbers also analytic surfaces that are not algebraic are taken into account.